tristanpendergrass/idle-game/README.md

 - [ ] Show Skill XP as "X / Y" rather than just "X"; where X is current XP and Y is the XP required for the next level.
 - [ ] Remove animation on right rail
 - [ ] Add a way of giving hints to the player.
 Old wise man?
+- [ ] Change mastery display on activities so it doesn't show mastery xp but rather a mastery progress bar and level.
+Maybe show which mastery thresholds achieved with dots or something.

 # Changelog